Health Care Inequality in America

 The most affluent 1% of mean lived 15 years longer than the poorest 1%.
 The gap for women was 10 years.
 That's the same number of years that smoking shortens life expectancy.

 Low-income adults are more than three times as likely as affluent adults to have trouble with the activities of daily living.
 Chronic illness makes them too sick to eat, bathe, or dress without help.
 Their children are more likely to be obese and have elevated blood lead levels than those in high-income families.

 In 2012, the wealthy received 43% more doctor visits than the poor.

 Structural inequality seems to be worsening.
-Between 1979 and 2007, after-tax income increased 275 percent for the wealthiest 1 percent of households.
-It rose 65 percent for the top fifth.
-The bottom fifth only increased 18 percent.
+Between 1979 and 2007, after-tax income increased 275% for the wealthiest 1% of households.
+It rose 65% for the top fifth.
+The bottom fifth only increased by 18%.
 That's true even adding all income from Social Security, welfare, and other government payments.

 The 2008 financial crisis saw the rich get richer.
 In 2012, the top 10% of earners took home 50% of all income.
-That's the highest percentage in the last 100 years, according to a study by economists, Emmanuel Saez and Thomas Piketty.
+That's the highest percentage in the last 100 years, according to a study by economists, Emmanuel Saez, and Thomas Piketty.

 There are five reasons why low-income families have poor health.
 The first is that they are more likely to be sick.
-A 2012 study found that 25 percent of low-income families have poor health compared to 14 percent of the most affluent families.
-High blood pressure affected 38.6 percent of the poorest fifth in the study compared to 29.9 percent of the richest fifth.
+A 2012 study found that 25% of low-income families have poor health compared to 14% of the most affluent families.
+High blood pressure affected 38.6% of the poorest fifth in the study compared to 29.9% of the richest fifth.

 The second reason is disparities in care.
 Low-income neighborhoods may not have nearby access to the best hospitals, doctors’ offices, and medical technology.
 This is especially true in rural areas.
 Southern states also have poorer care than northern ones.